How To Redeem Alaska Mileage Plan Miles For Best Value

 Alaska Airlines has two co-branded credit cards, issued by Bank of America:

-These cards offer a variety of long-term benefits, including a first checked bag free, priority boarding, savings on inflight purchases, Alaska Lounge membership discounts, the ability to earn a companion fare, and more.
+These cards offer a variety of long-term benefits, including a first checked bag free, priority boarding, savings on inflight purchases, Alaska Lounge membership discounts, the ability to earn a companion fare, spending counting toward elite status, and more.
+Alaska is also expected to launch a new premium credit card in mid-2025, which should have some awesome perks.

 It could be worth picking up an Alaska Airlines credit card